openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 ### If you're using a Mac:

 If you have a Mac, follow steps 1-5 of [these instructions](https://software.intel.com/en-us/node/637974#manual-flash-process) first.
+Should Steps 1 & 2 be mentioned as its confusing to make a download and make a folder yet you don't use that image to flash?

 Check also to see if you have lsusb installed prior to proceeding.
 If not, follow the instructions here to add: https://github.com/jlhonora/homebrew-lsusb